-31% was hydroelectric power, which we don't consider "clean" or meaningful since, unlike wind and solar that are newly developed and make an impact displacing other sources, hydroelectric dams (environmental impacts aside) are old, existing facilities that were paid off many years ago, so diverting ratepayer funds to buy renewable energy credits (RECs) from them makes no difference for the environment.
+15% was hydroelectric, which is not meaningful since, unlike wind and solar that are newly developed and make an impact displacing other sources, hydroelectric dams (environmental impacts aside) are old, existing facilities that were paid off many years ago.
+Diverting ratepayer funds to buy renewable energy credits (RECs) from them makes no difference for the environment.
 It doesn't help keep them open (they're not as risk of closure), nor does it increase their capacity.
-It just takes extra ratepayer money that should otherwise go to developing new wind and solar and puts it in the pockets of the utilities that own these dams.
+It just takes extra ratepayer money that should otherwise go to developing new wind and solar and puts it in the pockets of the utilities that own dams.

-Of the combustion technologies, black liquor comprised 17% of the total RECs used to comply with the RPS law in 2012, trash incineration made up 12%, biomass 9%, blast furnace gas 5% and landfill gas 4%.
-All of these are polluting and dangerous and most are worse than coal for the climate, if not for many other pollutants.
+Of the combustion technologies, black liquor made up 23% of the total RECs in 2013, trash incineration made up 11%, landfill gas 5%, biomass 3%, and blast furnace gas 1%.
+All of these are polluting and dangerous and most are worse than coal for the climate, if not also for many other pollutants.